-The results published in 2019 included an analysis of current and future climatic conditions for growing vines in the area of Serbian and Romanian Banat34.
+The results published in 2019 included an analysis of current and future climatic conditions for growing vines in the area of Serbian and Romanian Banat38.
 In this paper, the observed meteorological data on temperature and precipitation from the publicly available E-OBS database (www.ecad.eu) were used for the analysis of climatic conditions in the area of Banat in the past.
 These data are daily and are interpolated to a regular network of points with a spatial resolution of about 10 km.
 They were used to calculate the average climatological (normal) values of temperatures and precipitation during the year and the vegetation season, as well as the values of bioclimatic indices for the period of the last 20 years (1997-2018).
-The analysis of future climatic conditions in Banat vineyards was performed using the results of regional climate models (RCM) according to the scenario RCP8.5 (IPCC , 201335) which are available within the Euro-CORDEX project (Jacob et al., 201436).
+The analysis of future climatic conditions in Banat vineyards was performed using the results of regional climate models (RCM) according to the scenario RCP8.5 (IPCC , 201339) which are available within the Euro-CORDEX project (Jacob et al., 201440).
 Period 1986-2005. year is defined as the base (reference) period for the current climate, while for the future are defined three periods, 2016-2035, 2046-2065 and 2081-2100, which respectively represent the near future, the middle and the end of the century.

 In the present climate (base period 1986-2005), the vineyards in Bela Crkva and Vršac belong to region II according to WIN.
 The climate in other vineyards in the Serbian part of Banat, Kikinda, Zrenjanin and Banatski Karlovac, belongs to the WIN region III.
 According to HI, all Serbian vineyards in this area, except Bela Crkva and Vršac, fall into a warm temperate climate (Figure 11).
 This conclusion does not agree with the regionalization of viticultural production in the Republic of Serbia, according to which all Banat vineyards are in WIN region II (Vineyard Atlas, 2015).
-However, zoning was done on the basis of climatic norms for 50 years in the period from 1961-2010, and due to increasingly intense climate change
+However, zoning was done on the basis of climatic norms for 50 years in the period from 1961-2010, and due to increasingly intense climate change over the last few decades, this average does not reflect the current climate conditions well enough.
+Due to the above, it is necessary to improve the existing regionalization, taking into account climate change in the future.

-34 Muždalo, S., Vujadinović, M., Vuković, A., Ranković-Vasić, Z., Mircov, V.D., Dobrei, A. (2019): Climate cnahge in vineyards of Serbian-Romanian Banat, Research Journal of Agriculture Science, 50: 3-8.
+38 Muždalo, S., Vujadinović, M., Vuković, A., Ranković-Vasić, Z., Mircov, V.D., Dobrei, A. (2019): Climate cnahge in vineyards of Serbian-Romanian Banat, Research Journal of Agriculture Science, 50: 3-8.

-35 IPCC, Climate Change (2013): The Physical Science Basis.
+39 IPCC, Climate Change (2013): The Physical Science Basis.
 Contribution of Working Group I to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change.
 Cambridge University Press, New York, USA.

-36 Jacob, D., Petersen, J., Eggert, B., Alias, A., Chtistensen, O.B., Bouwer, L.M., Braun, A., Colette, A., Deque, M., Et Al. (2014): EURO-CORDEX: New high-resolution climta change projections for European impact research.
+40 Jacob, D., Petersen, J., Eggert, B., Alias, A., Chtistensen, O.B., Bouwer, L.M., Braun, A., Colette, A., Deque, M., Et Al. (2014): EURO-CORDEX: New high-resolution climta change projections for European impact research.
 Regional Environmental Change, 14: 563-578.